Trekkin Weka

 Today we covered 16.6 miles, 26.7 km from Cooper Canyon trail camp to a spot on the north east spur of Mt Pacifico.

 The day began with a long climb out of Cooper Canyon.
-The trail loops around a huge bowl, and I could look across and see the trail half an hour behind me.
+The trail looped around a huge bowl, and I could look across and see the trail half an hour behind me.
 We climbed through tinder dry pine forest, which provided a bit of shade to keep me cool.

 The trail climbs along the top of the ridge, around to the left, and up to where I’m standing